-- Turnover and taxes: Since actively managed funds are steadily shifting their portfolios in response to market conditions, they have a much higher turnover than index funds, which only change when the underlying index changes.
+Since actively-managed funds are steadily shifting their portfolios in response to market conditions, they have a much higher turnover than index funds, which only change when the underlying index changes.
 This can result in a higher tax bill at year-end, which reduces investors’ after-tax returns.

 One of the most important reasons investors would choose an actively managed fund is the notion that the fund will be able to beat the market over time.
 That may, in fact, occur, but along the way, even the best funds can have off years.
 Whereas passively managed funds produce returns that are in line with the market, actively managed can experience wide annual swings around the index return.
 And when a fund underperforms, investors run the risk that they will be correct in their initial choice (for instance, to invest in high yield bonds), but they won’t receive the full benefit of their decision.

 This is the most important difference between active and passive management.
 While there will always be a good number of actively managed funds that outperform in any given year, over time, index funds tend to come out on top.
 One reason for this is the fees – the gap between the two types of funds is large enough that the difference compounds over time.
 Also, the market is so efficient – i.e., analyzed by such a large number of investors – that it’s extremely difficult for a manager to deliver consistent outperformance over the long term.

 The numbers bear this out.
 The investment manager Robert W. Baird & Co. published a paper in June 2012, in which it analyzed the results of active managers over the previous 15 years.
-Only 16 percent of high-yield funds outperformed over the full-time period, while 18 percent and 37 percent of taxable investment-grade bond and tax-exempt managers beat their benchmarks, respectively.
+Only 16 percent of high-yield funds outperformed over the full-time period, while 18 percent and 37 percent of taxable fixed income and tax-exempt fixed income beat their benchmarks, respectively.